paastech-cloud/docs/Architecture.md

 They are both available in [the `infra` repository](https://github.com/paastech-cloud/infra).
 In this `docker-compose.yml`, we create 2 networks, one for the internal applications, and one for the client applications.
 Each application is then deployed in a container, with environment variables that can be set up by the user in the `.env` file, and volumes as needed.
-This file also ensure that the API is actually available at [https://api.paastech.cloud](https://api.paastech.cloud), that the git controller is available on the selected port, that every container are started in order, can communicate and that Traefik is set up correctly.
+This file also ensure that:
+- the API is actually available at [https://api.paastech.cloud](https://api.paastech.cloud)
+- the git controller is available on the selected port
+- all containers are started in order
+- all containers can communicate with eachother
+- Traefik is set up correctly.

 ## Architecture